tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-try-tango.rst

 Compile and installation notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To full configure TANGO installation you can tell where is the omniORB, ZMQ library and where you want to install
+To fully configure TANGO installation you can tell where is the omniORB, ZMQ library and where you want to install
 Tango Controls System.
 Also, you need to configure the connection with the database and
 show where is the mysqlclient-lib.